mildmelon/design-patterns-for-humans-python/Python/README.md

     def __init__(self):
         if President.__instance != None:
-            raise Exception("This class is a singleton!")
+            raise Exception('This class is a singleton!')
         else:
             President.__instance = self
 ```